 Internationally leading forerunner

 Edscha Trailer Systems has the market’s broadest product portfolio for the conversion of tarpaulin-covered trailers, with a focus on trailers for road transport.
-The division also has a product range for railway cars and tipper vehicles.
+The division also has a product range for railway wagons and tipper vehicles.
 The Edscha Trailer Systems and Sesam brands are well known and strong, among both customers and end users.
 The common denominator for all the products is that they offer effective, flexible protection of freighted goods while also increasing the second-hand value of trailers for owners.

 Edscha Trailer Systems’ highest sales volume is linked to the production of simple yet functional roof solutions for standard trailers – a segment that is dominated by three German trailer manufacturers: Schmitz, Krone and Kögel.
 These trailer manufacturers target end customers ordering larger volumes, such as leasing fleets and large forwarding agents.